 When NOT to Wear Sneakers

-While you can almost wear sneakers with anything, to anywhere, there are still some occasions when it’s best to leave them in the wardrobe.
+While you can almost wear sneakers with anything, to anywhere, there are still some occasions when it’s best to leave them in the wardrobe, especially if they're in need of a good clean.
 Job interviews are the big one, unless you’re going for a job at some Silicon Valley tech start-up…and even then it’s a bit of a gamble.
 A solid pair of leather loafers or Oxfords is going to be your best bet for any truly formal occasion.
 Obviously ‘Black Tie’ events are another good example.
 If you’re wearing a black satin tuxedo, it’s highly unlikely you’ll be able to find sneakers to match.

 How to Style Sneakers

 A solid pair of white sneakers has basically become a wardrobe staple over the last few years, and that’s really because they match well with anything.
 We’ve written an entire article on how to style white sneakers, but here are the cliff notes: you can either wear cropped pants (or cuff your ankles), or head down the athleisure route, which requires tapered joggers, crew neck tees and bomber jackets.
-The whole point of sneakers is to attract attention down there (nope, further down), so a high cuff really helps sharpen that silhouette.
+The whole point of sneakers is to attract attention down there (nope, further down), so a high cuff really helps sharpen that silhouette and show off your socks (or ankles with something no show).

 Wearing Sneakers with Jeans